skegel13/vue-password/README.md

-# vue-password 2.x
+# vue-password 3.x

-> A Vue.js password input component that includes a toggle to show the password and a strength meter using the [Dropbox zxcvbn](https://github.com/dropbox/zxcvbn) library.

 [View Demo](https://codesandbox.io/s/vue-template-t1vmc?fontsize=14)

-> **Please note**, the password has various breaking changes in the 2.x version compared to 1.x.
+> **Please note**, VuePassword 3.x removes support for the zxcvbn library.
+The
+> library appears to no longer be maintained.
+If you would still like to use it,
+> you can still pull in the library and pass the VuePassword value to it to
+> calculate the strength.
+Examples coming soon.

 ## Install